TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

 3) From the command line, run gradlew idea if you are using IntelliJ IDEA, or gradlew eclipse if you are using Eclipse.
 4) Open IntelliJ or Eclipse, then open the project.
 If you want, you can import the gradle project so you don't have to use the command line when building the mod.
+5) If using Eclipse:
+    a).
+Right click on the project, select "Run As" > "Run Configurations..." b).
+Set the main class to "GradleStart" c).
+You should be able to start Minecraft now.

 For some extra help if this doesn't make sense to you http://www.minecraftforge.net/forum/index.php?topic=21354.msg108332#msg108332